 If you are looking to witness something extraordinary while on you Riviera Maya holiday then get yourself a tour and marvel at one the many amazing secrets our beautiful planet holds.

-In total I traveled through Yucatan Peninsula for more than 2 months and wrote about 20 travel blogs about it.
+In total I traveled through Yucatan Peninsula for more than 2 months and wrote more than 20 travel blogs about traveling in Yucatan and Quintana Roo.
 In my destination Mexico section you will find plenty of information about the most beautiful places to visit in Yucatan: Rio Lagartos, Isla Holbox, Merida, Valladolid, Costa Maya, Cozumel and more.

 Thanks for keeping up with the adventures of Traveltomtom.